 The Potomac Boat Club, constructed in 1908, is one of two remaining early 20th century boat clubs along the Potomac River in the District of Columbia.
 Along with the Washington Canoe Club, the Potomac Boat Club represents recreational pursuits that were an important part of Washington life.

 The Potomac Boat Club survives as the only building in the District of Columbia associated with competitive rowing.
-While the building itself only dates to 1908, it is the sole remaining structure associated with the Potomac Boat Club and the history the Boat Club embodies.
+While the building itself only dates to 1908, it is the sole remaining structure associated with the Potomac Boat Club, founded in 1859, and the history the Boat Club embodies.
 It represents not only the specific history of the club, but also the importance of rowing as a sport.

-Although the Potomac Boat Club was organized to represent Georgetown (Proctor, May 3, 1936), the club's first boat house was located at the 10th Street Canal Bridge, thid building was followed by three successive boathouses at the foot of 31st Street in Georgetown, the most recent of which was constructed around 1875.
-(Proctor, April 6, 1930 and "A Brief History of the Potomac Boat Club").
-The club moved to its present location in 1908.
+Although the Potomac Boat Club was organized to represent Georgetown, the club's first boathouse was located at the 10th Street Canal Bridge, followed by three successive boathouses at the foot of 31st Street in Georgetown, the most recent of which was constructed around 1875.
+Upon the construction of this building in 1908, the Potomac Boat Club moved to its present location.